gvwilson/thirdbit/src/fiction/in-heck/index.md

 this room had been swept clean.

-Dim light through the door revealed a rust-streaked sign on the wall that read, "Data Analysis Network: Genetic Enhancement Research".
+Dim light through the door revealed a rust-streaked sign on the wall that read, "Data Acquisition Network: Genetic Enhancement Research".
 Maddy had no idea what that meant, but a black glass panel and a keyhole lay in the wall beside the door next to a pair of sturdy levers and an open door.